CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 12. No one is allowed to be above the law and only government jobs are allowed to enforce it.

-13. You are not to give out/sell spawnable lightsabers.

-14. If you defib someone that was killed, you are KOS by the person who killed the defibbed player.
+13. If you defib someone that was killed, you are KOS by the person who killed the defibbed player.